remy/passwordless-mongostore/README.md

 # Passwordless-MongoStore

+Forked to upgrade bcrypt

+---

 This module provides token storage for [Passwordless](https://github.com/florianheinemann/passwordless), a node.js module for express that allows website authentication without password using verification through email or other means.
 Visit the project's website https://passwordless.net for more details.

-Tokens are stored in a MongoDB database and are hashed and salted using [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/). *If you have trouble installing bcrypt (esp. on Windows) you could also consider using the [slower but pure-JS version](https://www.npmjs.org/package/passwordless-mongostore-bcrypt-node) of MongoStore.*
+Tokens are stored in a MongoDB database and are hashed and salted using [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/).

 ## Usage